gabdumal/flakes/README.md

 ## Hardware configuration

-You now need to generate your hardware configuration, using the following commands
+You now need to generate your hardware configuration, by using the following commands

 ```sh
 cd /etc/nixos